A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional: Density Matrix Embedding Theory with Functional Theory

 At its core, DMET partitions a large system into a fragment and an environment, and the effect of the environment on the fragment is then described by a much smaller bath.
 In general, a quantum state can be partitioned into two subsystems, the environment with states associated with it denoted as $\ket{E_i}$ and the fragment's states $\ket{F_i}$, resulting in a full description as $\ket{\Psi} = \sum_{ij} c_{ij} \ket{F_i} \ket{E_j}$ where the number of addends is arbitrarily large.
 By transforming into a different basis set using a singular value decomposition (SVD), this number of required terms can be greatly reduced \cite{Wouters2016, Schollwck2011}.
 In particular, the smaller of the two partitions gives an upper limit for the number of required number of terms in the sum

 where the unitary $U$ is derived from the singular value decomposition, and the new states $\ket{\Tilde{F}_k}$ and $\ket{\Tilde{E}_k}$ are the previous fragment and environment states now transformed into the new basis.
 This limit of required elements in the sum is independent of the size and complexity of the environment.
 The environment states can then be used to define a space of bath orbitals in order to gauge the effects of the environment on the fragment.
 Solving the general system using a mean-field method (MF) allows for the construction of an approximate Schmidt decomposition, while keeping the computational effort limited.
 In particular, a projection $P$ onto this smaller space can thus be defined (e.g.~see Eq.~\ref{equ:fermionicProjector} explicitly).
-The details of constructing these projectors are discussed in Sec.~\ref{subsec:BosonicFTDMET} and \ref{subsec:FermionicFTDMET}, as they differ slightly for fermionic and bosonic systems.
+Dependent on the quality of the mean-field-preprocessing, as well as the inherent complexity of the system under investigation, larger fragment-bath-systems can be needed to achieve a good accuracy in terms of the final energy result.
+The details of constructing the projectors are discussed in Sec.~\ref{subsec:BosonicFTDMET} and \ref{subsec:FermionicFTDMET}, as they differ slightly for fermionic and bosonic systems.
 The general Hamiltonian becomes

 acting only on the fragment-bath subsystem.
 This is in the following referred to as embedded system.
-In this equation, the non sub-/superscripted operators act on the whole system while the embedded operators act only on the fragment-bath system, with P being the projector between those two systems.
+In this equation, the non sub-/superscripted operators act on the whole system, while the embedded operators act only on the fragment-bath system, with P being the projector between those two systems.
 Solving this with a more accurate method self-consistently allows for a better energy estimation for the full system compared to the mean-field result \cite{Knizia2013, Wouters2016}.
 Additionally, insights into observables like the density can be gained in this way \cite{Mineh2022}.

 While solving $\hat{H}_{\text{emb}}$ is a straightforward task, a self-consistency condition needs to be imposed to ensure that the number of particles in the fragment is consistent with the rest of the system.
 This is conventionally done by imposing a uniform chemical potential on the fragment, which is then tuned until the target is sufficiently met, requiring multiple runs of the more exact solver on the embedded system.
 Additional conditions, like off-diagonal elements of the 1-RDM, can also be enforced \cite{Wouters2016, Mineh2022}.
 The entire workflow of the here described version of one-shot DMET is summarized in Alg.~\ref{alg:DMET}.